 Monteverde Cloud Forest Reserves

-There are 3 cloud forest reserves: Monteverde Cloud Forest, Santa Elena Cloud Forest and Children’s Eternal Rainforest.
+There are 3 forest reserves in Monteverde: Monteverde Cloud Forest, Santa Elena Cloud Forest and Children’s Eternal Rainforest.

 Monteverde Cloud Forest Reserve: The most popular cloud forest reserve of the 3.
 It has well maintained trails that lead to nice viewpoints, a hanging bridge and waterfall.
 You can spend a whole day walking through this reserve.

-Bosque Nuboso Santa Elena: This reserve sits higher in elevation so it’s wetter and cloudier.
-There is a trail that leads to a spectacular view of Arenal Volcano (on a clear day).
+Bosque Nuboso Santa Elena: This cloud forest reserve sits higher in elevation so it’s wetter and cloudier.
+There is a trail that leads to a spectacular view of Arenal Volcano (on a clear day) and a large hollow ficus tree.
 You can also spend a whole day in the reserve if you’d like since there are many trails.

 Children’s Eternal Rainforest: This is the biggest private reserve in Costa Rica with 4 different stations.
-We visited Bajos del Toro station which has easy trails.
+We visited Bajos del Toro station which has moderate trails and nice views of the forest.
+We saw lots more toucans here.
+However, this is tropical rainforest and moderate forest, not proper cloud forest.

 We personally love Santa Elena the most.
 The scenery was just incredible and the view of Arenal Volcano is amazing.
 Read our guide to comparing the three cloud forest reserves.